-- A person that qualifies as your dependent on your federal return. - A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies. - In 2003, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
+- A person that qualifies as your dependent on your federal return. - A person who is age 65 or over (related to you or not) that does not qualify as your dependent on your federal return, but one of the following applies. - 1.
+In 2004, you paid more than one-fourth of the cost of keeping this person in an Arizona nursing care institution, an Arizona residential care institution, or an Arizona assisted living facility.
 Your cost must be more than \$800. - 2.
-In 2003, you paid more than \$800 for either Arizona home health care or other medical costs for the person.
+In 2004, you paid more than \$800 for either Arizona home health care or other medical costs for the person. - A stillborn child if the following apply: - 1.
+The stillbirth occurred in Arizona during 2004. - 2.
+You received a certificate of birth resulting in stillbirth from the Arizona Department of Health Services. - 3.
+The child would have otherwise been a member of your household.